-This document serves as the proposal developed by the Vera C. Rubin Observatory Projectwide Documentation Working Group to fulfill its charge defined in LSE-489.
+This document serves as the proposal developed by the Vera C. Rubin Observatory Project-wide Documentation Working Group to fulfill its charge defined in LSE-489.
 Included are recommendations and suggestions for a systematic structure and methodology within the Rubin Observatory operations to create, update and release different types of technical documentation; collect them from the technical groups across the different system within Rubin Observatory; classify the information by system, purpose and users' needs; and, create or modify tools to manage and retrieve information with reliability within a flexible and extendable system.
 The Documentation Working Group considered the wide berth of topics and technical areas, their differing requirements and processes, the variety of produced information, and large, diverse population involved with Rubin Observatory.
-The strategies in this proposal aim to support Rubin Observatory staff to reliably and confidently demonstrate operations readiness [SITCOMTN-005] and execute operational expectations throughout operations lasting impact on science, strong work safety and environmentally sustainable culture with continuous improvement, and integrated and diverse community interaction.
+The strategies in this proposal aim to support Rubin Observatory staff to reliably and confidently demonstrate operations readiness [SITCOMTN-005] and execute operational expectations throughout operations - lasting impact on science, strong work safety and environmentally sustainable culture with continuous improvement, and integrated and diverse community interaction.

-To guide the proposal, the Documentation Working Group reported in chair on its effort to inventory existing documentation and repositories predominant focused on the construction projects: the National Science Foundation (NSF) major research equipment and facilities construction (MREFC) effort managed by the LSST Corporation (LSSTC), and the Department of Energy (DOE) major items of equipment (MIE) effort for the Legacy Survey of Space and Time (LSST) Camera (LSSTCam) managed by SLAC National Accelerator Laboratory.
+To guide the proposal, the Documentation Working Group reported in SITCOMTN-012 on its effort to inventory existing documentation and repositories predominant focused on the construction projects: the National Science Foundation (NSF) major research equipment and facilities construction (MREFC) effort managed by the LSST Corporation (LSSTC), and the Department of Energy (DOE) major items of equipment (MIE) effort for the Legacy Survey of Space and Time (LSST) Camera (LSSTCam) managed by SLAC National Accelerator Laboratory.
 Information is located on different official and non-official repositories, some considered temporary since they will not be continually supported throughout operations.
-This proposal includes steps to transition documentation from the construction, commissioning and pre-operations efforts into operations within an integrated, project-wide approach.
-An evaluation of the level of effort and resources is addressed, as well as potential impacts and risks.
+This proposal includes steps to transition documentation from the construction, commissioning and preoperations efforts into operations within an integrated, project-wide approach.
+An evaluation of the level of effort and resources needed to realise this proposal is presented in a separate dcument RTN-076.
+Risks and mitigations will be managed by the Rubin Risk Board and managed using the Rubin Risk Tool, RDO-71.